Learn to engrave an acrylic nightlight with my easy to follow steps!

 Q: Where is your tutorial for this project?

 This is a special project we made for our free Maker Academy Weekend 2022 event!
-A complete and detailed step-by-step video will premiere during the event November 3-6, 2022 — specifically, this tutorial video will be available to watch for free for 24 hours beginning November 4 at 2:00 pm ET! (get a free ticket here)!
-If you can’t make that time, there will be a replay available for 24 hours from that time so you can watch it later.
-You can get early access to these design files and printable handbook that details how to make this beautiful project if you get a VIP Pass to Maker Academy Weekend 2022, which comes with other perks and bonuses, too!
+A complete and detailed step-by-step video premiered during the event November 3-6, 2022 — specifically, this tutorial video was available to watch for free for 24 hours beginning November 4 at 2:00 pm ET!
+You can get access to the full video, the printable handbook that details how to make this beautiful project if you get a VIP Pass to Maker Academy Weekend 2022, which comes with other perks and bonuses, too!

 Does a Cricut engrave acrylic?